Amazon KDP ▷ Register and Sell Books from Nigeria (Earn $1k)

-Amazon Kindle works in Nigeria.
+Amazon KDP works in Nigeria.
 Nigerians publish and purchase books on Amazon Kindle daily.

 Using Kindle hardware and Kindle running on the iPad, you can purchase several books and even get the borrow books via the Kindle Lending Library.